emeraldEAGLE888/Hurdles_Analysis/Python_Analysis/README.md

     - Starting at H6, Benjamin holds the fastest hurdle splits until the end of the race.
 - **Graph 1.2 (Time Difference to dos Santos)** shows these trends more clearly:
     - Using dos Santos as a benchmark, Warholm explodes out of the blocks, building a gap of 0.2 seconds on dos Santos by H3 and extending it to as much as 0.4 seconds by H8.
-    - However, over the last two hurdles and the run in to the finish line, Warholm loses over 0.1 as dos Santos closes.
+    - However, over the last two hurdles and the run in to the finish line, Warholm loses over 0.1 seconds as dos Santos closes.
     - In contrast, Benjamin consistently loses ground on dos Santos in the first half, peaking at around a 0.2 second deficit at H5.
     - Through the second half of the race, Benjamin gains about 0.06 seconds on dos Santos at each hurdle, finishing hard to stay about 0.15 seconds ahead of dos Santos by the end of the race.
 ### Hurdle Phases